- Which edition do I need, Workstation or Server?

-If your goal is increased performance, remember that the Windows OS CPU Scheduler tries to manage which threads are on what cores itself, and it’s not dumb.
+If your goal is increased performance, remember that the Windows OS CPU Scheduler tries to manage which threads are on what cores itself.
 So, when you micro-manage CPU affinities, you are second-guessing it.
 This can only be appropriate when you are certain of what the loads are going to be and know what you’re doing.

 If your goal is to limit CPU use, then you can do so by giving a problematic process access to only a limited subset of available cores.
 However, you must be sure that this process isn’t ‘blocking’, meaning slowing it doesn’t slow something else, or even everything else.
 Similarly, you obviously must be willing to tolerate the proportional decrease in that application’s performance.

 We do not recommend limiting the CPU affinities of ALL processes with a broad all-inclusive rule.
 We also don’t recommend limiting the CPU affinity of system or security software since their components may be I/O blocking (halting execution of other apps or services until scans are complete).